 We will be the first to admit that maintaining a sense of low pressure, when you have a syllabus to get through within a limited time frame and looming deadlines, is challenging.
 Perhaps with the right environment and projects your students can even get

 beyond thinking about their grades enough to let their imaginations and curiosity take over.
-OK, that's probably wishful thinking since most of their schooling will be focused
+That's probably wishful thinking since most of their schooling will be focused

 on grades in either a positive or negative way.
 But if you can design a series of tasks and projects that pique your student's interests, as some of the above projects demonstrate, you can be sure a fair amount of students will begin to focus on the questions and problems they are interested in solving, while hopefully thoughts about grading recede into the motivational background.